 And, it’s one of only a dozen or so trophy trout lakes in Southeast Alaska.

 Which, according to Roger Harding, a Fisheries Biologist III with the Alaska Department of Fish & Game, is not very many.

 Harding has worked for the Alaska Department of Fish & Game for more than 29 years.
 In the 1980s, Harding began studying the lake in earnest once it was identified and pursued as a possible source of both hydropower and as a rearing lake for sockeye salmon.

-His team identified three species of fish in the lake, he said — cutthroat trout, Dolly varden trout and kokanee.
+His team identified three species of fish in the lake, he said — cutthroat trout, Dolly varden char and kokanee.

 “That was one of the first cutthroat trout lakes we looked at,” Harding said.
 “We started our abundance estimation study and the results seemed to be lower than we expected.”

 In the end, he said, “we estimated there were about 2,000 cutthroat trout in the lake which were seven inches or larger.”

 It was then the ADF&G decided to impose a catch-and-release only regulation with the hope the fishery would rebound.

 “It is our only catch-and-release lake in Southeast,” he said. “(But,) I hope that our regs have worked to some degree; it may take many generations.”